Tandlianwala

 Tandlianwala (تاندلیانوالہ) is a town in Punjab, Pakistan and the headquarters of Tandlianwala Tehsil.
+It is named after a medicinal plant called "Tandla"(digera arvensis) which was abundant near this town.
 It is located 40 km from the city of Faisalabad and 45 km from Okara.
 It is a sub-division of Faisalabad District and has a Tehsil municipal administration (TMA).

 History

 The town was established as a mandi (market) during the colonization of west Punjab.
-In 1887, it received the status of sub tehsil when Manzoor Wattoo was elected as MPA from the constituency and later became the CM Punjab.
+In 1987, it received the status of sub tehsil when Manzoor Wattoo was elected as MPA from the constituency and later became the CM Punjab.
 The town committee came into being in 1965.
 From 1966 to 1990, the town expanded rapidly due to the construction of a bridge over the Ravi River.
-Is is also a ghee supplier mandi and chamra mandi since 1979.
+It is also a ghee supplier mandi and chamra mandi since 1979.
 There were also karkhanas for processing of rawhides.
 Before the independence of Pakistan, the city was a food supplier for Faisalabad District and nearby areas.
 The original name of the city is Tandla Mandi (Tandla Market).

 Lately, Tehsil is linked directly to Sahiwal city by a newly formed bridge on river Ravi.
 Tehsil of Tandlianwala came in contact with motorway(Lahore to Karachi) which is part of CPEC.